agile-students-fall2025/4-final-commyounity/README.md

 3. CommYOUnity Participation: Users must be able to join, post, and leave commYOUnity boards.
 4. CommYOUnity Creation and Management: Users must be able to create new boards, and invite new members to join.
 5. Profile Management: Users must be able to manage their profiles.
+6. Friends & Connections:
+   Users can find, add, and manage friends to extend their community connections.

 ### Features per Theme

 1. User Access and Onboarding
+- Necessary Features:
-- Necessary Features: Sign Up/Log In
+  - Sign Up / Log In
-- Nice to Have: Add interests, and user bio
+- Nice to Have:
+  - Add photos

 2. CommYOUnity Discovery
+- Necessary Features:
-- Necessary Features: browse a list of commYOUnity boards, view brief descriptions of each board, view the list of members in each board
+  - Browse a list of CommYOUnity boards
+  - View brief descriptions of each board
+  - View the list of members in each board
-- Nice to Have: filter based on interest/culture, search for a specific commYOUnity
+- Nice to Have:
+  - Filter based on interest/culture
+  - Search for specific CommYOUnities

 3. CommYOUnity Participation
+- Necessary Features:
+  - Join a board
+  - View a board and see posts/events
+  - Post updates or messages
-- Necessary Features: join a board, post messages and events, leave a board
+  - Leave a board
-- Nice to Have: private messaging
+- Nice to Have:
+  - Private messaging between board members

 4. CommYOUnity Creation and Management
+- Necessary Features:
-- Necessary Features: create a new board (add board description and basic "features" of the board, such as culture and shared interests)
+  - Create a new board (add board description, culture, and interests)
+  - Edit an existing board
+  - Invite and manage members
-- Nice to Have: board analytics
+- Nice to Have:
+  - Board analytics (e.g., member count, engagement stats)

 5. Profile Management:
-- Necessary Features: change photo, change password, update contact info, view setting menu (where you can make changes to privacy and notifications), delete profile
+- Necessary Features:
+  - Change photo
+  - Change password
+  - Update contact info
+  - Access settings (privacy, notifications)
+  - Delete profile
+- Nice to Have:
+  - Profile analytics or engagement tracking

+6. Friends & Connections
+- Necessary Features:
+  - Find and add friends
+  - Accept or decline friend requests
+  - View friend list
+  - Remove friends
-- Nice to have: profile analytics
+- Nice to Have:
+  - Mutual friends view
+  - Shared boards or cultural match suggestions

+---

 ### User Stories